Woollahra Digital Literary Award

 Digital Innnovation: Brett Osmond

-Brett Osmond has been Managing Director at creative and digital agency, Leading Hand Design since 2016.
-He is a former Marketing and Publicity Director at Penguin Random House where he became Head of Digital and was part of the ebooks leadership team.
-Brett was Director of the Federal Government’s Books Alive campaign.
+Brett Osmond is Managing Director at creative and digital agency Leading Hand Design.
+He was formerly Marketing and Publicity Director at Penguin Random House, where he became Head of Digital and part of the ebooks leadership team.
+Brett also led the Federal Government’s Books Alive campaign.

 Eligibility